 Nowadays, 85% of Turkey’s population are ethnic Turks, 18% are Kurds (a non-Turkic people of ethnically diverse origins, but related to the Iranian people) and 7—12% other minorities.
 There are seven geographical regions of Turkey: Aegean, Black Sea, Central Anatolia, Eastern Anatolia, Marmara, Mediterranean and South-eastern Anatolia.
 Each one of them has its own clothing traditions, which differ greatly from each other (see below).
 There can even be differences in the clothing worn in different neighbourhoods of the same village, making a rich tapestry of styles throughout the area.

-One of the typical features of traditional clothing in Turkey is the usage of many layers.
+One of the typical features of traditional clothing in Turkey is the usage of many layers: the more layers, the more formal the costume.
 Very often people wear trousers, a long robe and a jacket on top.
 Women usually wear several scarves or kerchiefs of different colours and patterns.
 Flamboyance is another typical thing for Turkey.
 The traditional attire is always colourful, bright and striking.
 Daily, work and special day clothes are different.
 In addition, women’s hair styles differ in accordance with their social status, and whether they are married or engaged, or not.

 As rural women generally have little contact with the outside world, they tend to dress in conformity with the lifestyle and traditions of the community of which they are a part.
 In contrast, the men who leave their villages to do military service or to work often adapt to city culture.
 Children’s clothes also differ according to sex and age.
 The concept of the evil eye is widespread, and many amulets to ward it off are included in peoples’ clothes and hair.
 Turkish socks are a special part of the costume as they are handmade and very colourful.
 A lot of different patterns are used.